Lebrikizumab

+Lebrikizumab, sold under the brand name Ebglyss, is a humanized monoclonal antibody used for the treatment of atopic dermatitis (atopic eczema).
+It is an interleukin-13 antagonist.
+It is given by subcutaneous injection.

+The most common side effects include injection site reactions, dry eye and conjunctivitis (redness and discomfort in the eye) including allergic conjunctivitis.

+Lebrikizumab was approved for medical use in the European Union in November 2023, in Canada in June 2024, and in the United States in September 2024.

+Medical uses

+Lebrikizumab is indicated for the treatment of moderate-to-severe atopic dermatitis in adults and adolescents aged twelve years of age and older with a body weight of at least 40 kg who are candidates for systemic therapy.

 Mechanism of action

 Lebrikizumab blocks interleukin 13 (IL-13), a cytokine (cell-signalling protein) that is produced by a type of white blood cell called Th2 cells.
 IL-13 is thought to induce the expression of another signalling protein, periostin, by epithelial cells of the bronchi.
 Periostin in turn seems to partake in a number of asthma related problems, such as bronchial hyperresponsiveness, inflammation, and activation and proliferation of airway fibroblasts, which are involved in airway remodelling.

-This theory is supported by the fact that patients with high periostin levels responded significantly better to lebrikizumab in the Phase II study: the forced expiratory volume in 1 second (FEV1) was 8.2% higher than under placebo in this group (measured from the respective baselines), while low-periostin patients had 1.6% higher FEV1, and the average value for all patients was 5.5%.
-The FEV1 increase in low-periostin patients was not statistically significant.
+This theory is supported by the fact that people with high periostin levels responded significantly better to lebrikizumab in the phase II study: the forced expiratory volume in 1 second (FEV1) was 8.2% higher than under placebo in this group (measured from the respective baselines), while low-periostin participants had 1.6% higher FEV1, and the average value for all participants was 5.5%.
+The FEV1 increase in low-periostin participants was not statistically significant.

-Side effects

-In the asthma study, musculoskeletal side effects were more common under lebrikizumab than under placebo (13.2% versus 5.4%).
-Other side effects were comparable in both groups: infections overall 48.1% versus 49.1%, upper airway infections 12.3% versus 14.3%, and severe side effects overall 3.8% (treatment) versus 5.3% (placebo).
+History

+The US Food and Drug Administration (FDA) approved lebrikizumab based on evidence from three clinical trials (J2T-DM-KGAB, J2T-DM-KGAC, and J2T-DM-KGAD) of 1,062 participants aged twelve years of age and older with moderate to severe atopic dermatitis whose disease is not adequately controlled with topical prescription therapies or when those therapies are not advisable.
+The three trials were randomized, double-blind, placebo-controlled, and parallel group studies.
+Two trials were designed to evaluate the efficacy and safety of lebrikizumab as a monotherapy and one trial was designed to evaluate the safety and efficacy of lebrikizumab when used in combination with topical corticosteroid treatment.
+The trials were conducted at 223 of sites in 16 countries including Australia, Bulgaria, Canada, Estonia, France, Germany, Latvia, Lithuania, Mexico, Poland, Singapore, South Korea, Spain, Taiwan, Ukraine, and the United States.
+The trials enrolled 508 participants in the United States and 554 participants outside the United States.